aws/jsii-superchain/README.md

 | `zip` & `unzip` | `>= 6.0-19`                |
 | `gh`            | `>= 1.13.1`                |
 | `sam`           | `>= 1.102.0`               |

+## Releasing

+Changes are not automatically released.
+Instead a new preview images `public.ecr.aws/jsii/superchain:1-bullseye-slim-nightly` is released weekly.

+A full release (the `public.ecr.aws/jsii/superchain:1-bullseye-slim` images) is done monthly, or whenever a new release is cut manually.

+The latest release information (for both of the container image tags) can be seen on the [Amazon ECR Public Gallery](https://gallery.ecr.aws/jsii/superchain).

+To manually kick-off a full or preview release, start the [Tag Preview](https://github.com/aws/jsii-superchain/actions/workflows/tag-preview.yml) or [Tag Release](https://github.com/aws/jsii-superchain/actions/workflows/tag-release.yml) workflow respectively.

 ## License